ByteNybbler/MNIKEditor/README.md

 * End: Move cursor to end of line.
 * Ctrl+Click in any mouse-based text field: Insert an arbitrary string at the cursor's position while ignoring the maximum length of each line.
 This makes it easy to break the length limit of each line.
 * Ctrl+S: Save dialog.
-* Ctrl+O: Type in the number of the dialog you want to open.
 * Ctrl+PageDown: Go to the next numbered dialog.
 * Ctrl+PageUp: Go to the previous numbered dialog.
 * Ctrl+W: Toggle White.